-In the CREATE Program, teacher candidates have experiences not only in classrooms but also with families and the community.
+In the Early Childhood Education Program, teacher candidates have experiences not only in classrooms, but also with families and the community.
 The gap between courses and field experiences becomes smaller because of the assignments and involvement of faculty.
-This ensures that the University of Arizona teacher candidates are prepared through courses and experiences to develop and strengthen the relationships between schools, families, and communities to support children's learning.
+This ensures that University of Arizona teacher candidates are equipped through courses and experiences to build and strengthen relationships among schools, families, and communities, thereby supporting children's learning.

 The faculty work to support teacher candidates as they move back and forth among the contexts within which they teach and learn.
-With support, teacher candidates-are both college students as well as teachers when appropriate.
+With support, teacher candidates assume the roles of both college students and early childhood teachers when appropriate.

-In the CREATE Program, teacher candidates:
+In the Early Childhood Education Program, teacher candidates:

-- recognize that they are simultaneously college students and young professionals and, - accept the competing expectations and responsibilities placed on them in these varying roles.
+- recognize that they are simultaneously college students and young professionals; and - accept the competing expectations and responsibilities placed on them in these varying roles.

-The teacher educators who are faculty teaching courses and supervising field experiences and mentor teachers:
+The teacher educators who are teaching courses, supervising field experiences, and mentoring teacher candidates: